ggadwa/WSJS/readme.md

 single player games and no special software is required.

 Clone this (WSJS) repository into a directory on your local machine, for this example we will say the directory is WSJS.
-One your webhost (for this example, the root directory of your webhost) move over the contents of WSJS/src/main/resources/public into your webhost.
+One your webhost (for this example, the root directory of your webhost) move over the contents of WSJS/src/main/resources/code into your webhost.
 Create a projects folder on the root of your webhost.
 Next, clone any of the demo projects into a folder on your local machine and copy that directory into the projects folder.
 The directory structure on your webhost should resemble:

-public_html (your webhost root) code developer shaders projects
+public_html (your webhost root) code projects
     demo
 	  effects